computerclubkec/oop/programs/README.md

 10. WAP to overload >, <, == operator to compare two distances(feet, inch) using the concept of operator overloading using member function.
 11. WAP to overload >, <, == operator to compare two distances(feet, inch) using the concept of operator overloading using friend function.
 12. WAP to overload >, <, == operator to compare two amount using the concept of overloading.
-13. WAP to overload insertion and excertion operator.
+13. WAP to overload insertion and excretion operator.
 14. WAP to overload + and \* operators for complex numbers.

 ## [Inheritance](Inheritance/README.md)